 - The person placing the sports wager and the server or other computer equipment through which the sports wager is accepted is in the same state.

 - The applicable state and Indian tribe have entered into a tribal-state compact under the Indian Gaming Regulatory Act authorizing the placing of sports wagers through interactive sports wagering platforms.

-New York does not have online wagering available, although stakeholders remain persistent in correcting that; the state does feature retail sportsbooks run by tribes.
+Online sports betting in New York is not available, although stakeholders remain persistent in correcting that; the state does feature retail sportsbooks run by tribes.
 Tribes also operate brick-and-mortars in Oregon, New Mexico and Mississippi, and Michigan just legalized sports betting that would become available at 23 tribal casinos.